Budapest Hotels with Danube River Views

 Pest Side (East Bank)

-The Pest embankment, often called the Danube Promenade, stretches from Parliament down to the Central Market Hall.
-Staying around Széchenyi István tér by the Chain Bridge or Vigadó tér by the pier docks provides direct views of Buda's historic skyline, including Castle Hill, Fisherman's Bastion, and Gellért Hill.
+The Pest riverfront, often called the Danube Promenade, goes from Parliament down to the Central Market Hall.
+Staying around Széchenyi István tér by Chain Bridge or Vigadó tér by the boat docks gives you direct views of Buda's historic skyline, including Castle Hill, Fisherman's Bastion, and Gellért Hill.

-Hotels like the Four Seasons, InterContinental, and Marriott line this promenade, putting you steps from downtown attractions and nightlife.
-This side is ideal for walking to most tourist sites, including Váci Street shopping, St. Stephen's Basilica, and the Jewish Quarter ruin pubs, while enjoying classic views of Buda Castle from your window.
+Hotels like the Four Seasons, InterContinental, and Marriott line this promenade.
+You'll be steps from downtown attractions and nightlife.
+This side is great for walking to most tourist sites, including Váci Street shopping, St. Stephen's Basilica, and the Jewish Quarter ruin pubs.
+And you get classic views of Buda Castle from your window.

 Buda Side (West Bank)

-The Buda riverbank in Districts I and II offers the reverse panorama – looking east over the Danube to Parliament, Chain Bridge, and the bustling Pest cityscape.
-Hotels here, such as art'otel, Boutique Hotel Victoria, and Hotel Clark, provide especially magical nighttime views when Parliament glows in golden illumination.
+The Buda riverbank in Districts I and II gives you the opposite view.
+You look east over the Danube to Parliament, Chain Bridge, and the busy Pest cityscape.
+Hotels here, like art'otel, Boutique Hotel Victoria, and Hotel Clark, have especially magical nighttime views when Parliament glows in golden light.

-Neighborhoods like Watertown (Víziváros) around Batthyány Square offer charming, less touristy atmospheres with local cafes and the landmark St. Anna Church.
-You'll be near Castle District sights, with some hotels just a funicular ride from Buda Castle.
-While quieter after dark, the peaceful atmosphere and postcard Parliament views make Buda an excellent choice.
+Areas like Watertown (Víziváros) around Batthyány Square have charming, less touristy atmospheres with local cafes and the landmark St. Anna Church.
+You'll be near Castle District sights, and some hotels are just a funicular ride from Buda Castle.
+While it's quieter after dark, the peaceful atmosphere and postcard Parliament views make Buda an excellent choice.

 Hotel | Location | Category | Avg.
 Price | Key Highlights |